Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Quantum Stokes matrices and their explicit expression at caterpillar points

 \subsection{The leading terms of quantum Stokes matrices via the Gelfand-Tsetlin basis}

 Given any $L(\lambda)$, let us think of the associated quantum Stokes matrices as blocked matrices.
-Let us take a proper norm on the vector space ${\rm End}(\lambda)$, then up to a slight modification, Proposition \ref{leadingterm} and Corollary \ref{cor:leading} can be applied to the quantum/blocked cases.
-That is if we introduce the unitary matrix then \begin{cor} For any fixed none zero real number $h$, we have, as $0<u_1\ll u_2\ll...\ll u_n$,
+Let us take a proper norm on the vector space ${\rm End}(\lambda)$, then up to a slight modification, Proposition \ref{leadingterm} and Proposition \ref{StokesinGZ} can be applied to the quantum/blocked cases.
+That is if we introduce the matrix (here recall that $z_k$ are the coordinates in \eqref{newcoor}) then \begin{pro} For any fixed none zero real number $h$, we have as $u\in U_{\rm id}$ and $u\rightarrow u_{\rm cat}$,

 Furthermore, the subdiagonal entries of $S_{h\pm}(u)$ satisfy